raushannitish/SauceDemo/README.md

 ✅ Example Scenarios

+Login
+Feature: User should able to Login
+  Scenario: User should be able to login with valid credentials Given the user is on the login page
+  When the user enters username "standard_user" and password "secret_sauce" And clicks on the login button
+  Then the user should be redirected to the products page

+Add to cart
 Scenario: User should be able to add a product to the cart
     Given the user is on the products page
     When the user clicks on "Add to Cart"